bmth-arg-wiki/bmth-arg-wiki.github.io/pages/about.md

+---
+title: "About the Tinfoilers 👽"
+description: "This is our about us and credit page."
+category: ""
+---

 # About 👽

 The Tinfoil Society is a community of Bring Me The Horizon fans who are working on the ARG together.
 Together we theorise and work on cool projects!